Saint Ignatius High School (Cleveland): Academics

-The school was recognized by the United States Department of Education as a "Blue Ribbon School" for the 1984-1985 and 2008-2009 school year.
+The school was recognized by the United States Department of Education as a "Blue Ribbon School" for the 1984–1985 and 2008–2009 school years.

 Fine arts program

 In 1990, a fine arts program was added to the school's curriculum.
-Its most recent addition has been the Breen Center for the Performing Arts.
-Musical opportunities include the Wildcat Marching Band, Pep Band, Stage Band, Chorus, Steel Drum Band, Jazz Band, Liturgical Musicians, and others.
+The school also added the Breen Center for the Performing Arts.
+Musical opportunities include the Wildcat Marching Band, Pep Band, Stage Band, Chorus, Steel Drum Band, Jazz Band, and Liturgical Musicians.

 Clubs and activities

 Saint Ignatius boasts nearly 100 extra-curricular clubs and student groups, ranging from the student-led yearbook (The Ignatian) to Billiards Club.
 Some activities meet daily while others meet less than monthly.

 Athletic program

 Saint Ignatius' athletic teams are known as the Wildcats and compete as an independent in the Ohio High School Athletic Association (OHSAA), at the Division I level.
 Through the 2023–24 school year, the Wildcats have won 58 state championships across eleven sports teams, highlighted by their 13 state titles in soccer, including six consecutive titles from 2019-2024.
 Both the overall total of 13 and the six-year streak are the most in OHSAA history for soccer, and the school's 58 state championships rank third overall in boys' athletic titles.